joseio/GH-Site-CodeSimilarity/index.md

 In this use case, we would want to give each submission different feedback because they don't all commit the same mistakes.

+For submission **one**, we'd give the feedback: "Correct answer."

-For submissions **two** and **three**, I'd give the feedback: "Your algorithm returned the correct answer, but has average time complexity O(n^2), which doesn't match quick sort's O(nlogn).
+For submissions **two** and **three**, we'd give the feedback: "Your algorithm returned the correct answer, but has average time complexity O(n^2), which doesn't match quick sort's O(nlogn).
 You may have implemented selection/bubble/insertion sort.
 Instead, consider adding a helper function and the divide-and-conquer recursive strategy."

-For submission **four**, I'd give the feedback: "Your algorithm returned the correct answer, but has average time complexity O(n), which doesn't match quick sort's O(nlogn).
+For submission **four**, we'd give the feedback: "Your algorithm returned the correct answer, but has average time complexity O(n), which doesn't match quick sort's O(nlogn).
 You did not implement any sorting algorithm."

-For submission **five**, I'd give the feedback: "Your algorithm returned the correct answer and has the same average time complexity as quick sort's O(nlogn), but you used C#'s built-in `Sort()` function instead of implementing your own."
+For submission **five**, we'd give the feedback: "Your algorithm returned the correct answer and has the same average time complexity as quick sort's O(nlogn), but you used C#'s built-in `Sort()` function instead of implementing your own."

-For submission **six**, I'd give the feedback: "Your almost there!
+For submission **six**, we'd give the feedback: "Your almost there!
 Your algorithm yields runtime errors (IndexOutOfRangeException), but uses the same strategy as the correct solution.
 Check the bounds of your for/while loops as well as your recursive calls for missing '+1' or '-1's."

+We could use the [Lizard code complexity analyzer](http://www.lizard.ws/#) to estimate how 'complex' code *looks* (as opposed to its actual time complexity).
+We would calculate the average CCN (Cyclomatic complexity number) for all submissions per cluster, which would allow us to give such personalized feedback.

-### 2. Partial credit/penalization
+### 2. Partial credit/penalization*

 In this use case, the instructor would use the clusters to give partial credit to submissions based on their adherence to the assignment prompt.

+Submission **one**, we'd give the feedback: "Correct answer."

 Submissions **two** and **three** would likely receive the same score, since they all implemented a sorting algorithm, albeit the incorrect one, and produced the correct answer.

-Submissions **four** and **five** would be penalized more than submissions two and three, and would likely receive the same score, since they produced the correct answer but did not implement a sorting algorithm.
+Submissions **four** and **five** would be penalized more than submissions two and three, and would likely receive the same score, since they produced the correct answer but did not *implement* a sorting algorithm (they instead used C\#'s built-in functions).

-Submission **six** would get penalized less than submissions two and three because, although the correct answer was not reached, the algorithm attempted was quick sort and the submission was close to the correct solution.
+Submission **six** would get penalized equally or less than submissions two and three because, although the correct answer was not reached, the algorithm attempted was quick sort and the submission was close to the correct solution.

+We would calculate the average CCN (Cyclomatic complexity number) via [Lizard](http://www.lizard.ws/) for all submissions per cluster.
+This is a way of assigning meaning to each cluster, which would help the instructor more quickly understand the contents of each cluster and assign grades.